Tutorial: NIRS data importation, visualization and response estimate in the optode space

 Select "Subject01 |- S01_Block_FO_LH_Run01 |- Link to raw file -> NIRS -> Display time series".
 It will open a new figure with superimposed channels.
 If DC is enabled, the figure should look like:

-Note that brainstorm uses a dynamical montage, called NIRS Overlay, to regroup and color-code nirs time-series depending on the wavelength (red: 830nm, green:686nm).
+If coloring is not visible, right-click on the figure the select "Montage > NIRS Overlay > NIRS Overlay" Indeed, brainstorm uses a dynamical montage, called NIRS Overlay, to regroup and color-code nirs time-series depending on the wavelength (red: 830nm, green:686nm).
 The signals for a given pair of source and detectors are also grouped when using the selection tool.
 So clicking one curve for one wavelength will also select the other wavelength for the same pair.

 Extract stimulation events